Prison Populations and the Census - FAQ

 - Q: As a redistricting professional, how can I know what correctional facilities are in particular Census Blocks?

-- A: The Census Bureau publishes its data aggregated to individual blocks, block groups or tracts; but sometimes it's helpful to know and be able to talk about a particular correctional population.
-For example, it might be helpful to distinguish a state prison in one block from a federal prison or local jail in another nearby block.
-For that reason, we've annotated most of the blocks that contain correctional facilities with the facility name and type.
-As of 2013, these annotations are largely complete, but we do continue to accept corrections and additions.
+- A: Each state's PL 94-171 redistricting data file from the Census includes block level counts of the group quarters population, but it will not distinguish between multiple correctional facilities counted in a single block, and where facilities were counted in neighboring blocks there may be some confusion as to which facility is which.
+Sometimes it's helpful to identify and be able to talk about a particular correctional population, for example, it might be helpful to distinguish a state prison from a federal prison or local jail counted block.
+For that reason, we annotate most of the blocks that contain correctional facilities with the facility name and type.
 Our annotations were drawn from comparisons with government surveys of federal prisons, state prisons, local jails and Indian Country jails.
+Our annotations are now available in the Correctional Facility Locator (2020) (additional annotations are added on a rolling basis.)

 - Q: As a redistricting professional, how can I determine if prison gerrymandering — or a decision to avoid prison gerrymandering — impacts the voting rights of communities of color?

 - A: In order to perform this analysis you need to know the race and ethnicity of the incarcerated population.
 Traditionally, redistricting professionals have had to estimate this data, but we've published the race and ethnicity of the correctional population for every Census Block that contains a correctional facility as counted by the U.S. Census.
-Previously, this data was unavailable because the Census Bureau doesn't publish this data in one table, but we discovered that by comparing 5 separate tables we could derive 9 race and ethnicity categories for the reported incarcerated population for virtually every block.
+Previously, this data was unavailable because the Census Bureau doesn't publish this data in one table, but for the 2010 Census, we discovered that by comparing 5 separate tables we could derive 9 race and ethnicity categories for the reported incarcerated population for virtually every block.
 We published this race and ethnicity data — and identify the specific source tables — for each block with a correctional facility.
-This data is available in the block level results of our county search tool through the "detail" link in the right-hand column of your search results, and through links within the national group quarters shapefile.
+This 2010 data is available in the block level results of our county search tool through the "detail" link in the right-hand column of your search results, and through links within the national group quarters 2010 shapefile.
+Unfortunately the Census Bureau is ceasing publication of some of these tables, so the data for 2020 is more limited but when available it is included in our 2020 shapefile.
+(Single-state versions of this shapefile are available through the Redistricting Data Hub.)